SCOTCAT.COM

 FACTSHEETS: April 1997 - no. 006

-Corydoras metae Eigenmann,1914
+Hoplisoma metae Eigenmann,1914

-his was one of the first Corydoras that I bred in my early fishkeeping days and didn't realise it until I spotted the fry darting about the tank.
+his was one of the first Corydoras (now Hoplisoma) that I bred in my early fishkeeping days and didn't realise it until I spotted the fry darting about the tank.
 Try to get a ratio of two males to one female, but if not, a pair will do.
 Some varieties have dark flecks on the edges of the bony scutes, while others are devoid of this.

 Originates from the white waters of the Rio Metae in Colombia so a higher Ph and not too acidic would suit this species.

-Corydoras melini
+Hoplisoma melini

-Corydoras melini
+Hoplisoma melini

-Corydoras davidsandsi
+Hoplisoma davidsandsi

 Update: In 2005 the book Identifying Corydoradinae Catfish by Ian A. M. Fuller and Hans-Georg Evers (2005) was published and at that time little was known about the relationships among different species in the Callichthyidae as a whole and even less was known about the relationships among the Corydoradinae.
 This was changed in 2011 with the publication of the molecular phylogeny of the group: Evolution, Ecology and Taxonomy of the Corydoradinae revisited: Markos A Alexandrou & Martin I Taylor (2011), which was published in the follow up book in 2011, Identifying Corydoradinae Catfish Supplement 1.